 Key GDPR Terminology

 The scope of comprehension in the application of GDPR lies within its core terminology.
 It defines several key roles and activities in order to clarify responsibilities, rights, and expectations around data handling.
+Data controllers are entities that determine the purposes and means of personal data processing, and they are legally accountable for ensuring compliance by implementing appropriate technical and organizational measures to protect data.
 Here are the essential terms to understand what is GDPR compliance:

 Data Controller